 - Because it allows the adoptive family to begin bonding with their child even before birth.

-- Because it frees adopted children from feelings of guild, disloyalty, and insatiable curious.
+- Because it frees adopted children from feelings of guilt, disloyalty, and insatiable curiosity.

-- Because the people who makes you parents deserve more than an occasional greeting card.
+- Because parents deserve more than an occasional greeting card.